OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 If you haven't modified any configuration files, you can skip this step and proceed to the next one.

-In HA setups it is necessary to replace in file ``/etc/one/monitord.conf`` the default value ``auto`` of ``MONITOR_ADDRESS`` attribute by the virtual IP address used in RAFT_LEADER_HOOK and RAFT_FOLLOWER_HOOK in ``/etc/one/oned.conf``.
+In HA setups it is necessary to replace in the file ``/etc/one/monitord.conf`` the default value ``auto`` of ``MONITOR_ADDRESS`` attributed by the virtual IP address used in RAFT_LEADER_HOOK and RAFT_FOLLOWER_HOOK in ``/etc/one/oned.conf``.

 Community Edition
 -----------------

 In order to update the configuration files with your existing customizations you'll need to:

 #.
 Compare the old and new configuration files: ``diff -ur /etc/one.YYYY-MM-DD /etc/one`` and ``diff -ur /var/lib/one/remotes/etc.YYYY-MM-DD /var/lib/one/remotes/etc``.
-You can use graphical diff-tools like ``meld`` to compare both directories, which are very useful in this step.
+You can use graphical diff-tools like ``meld`` to compare both directories; they are very useful in this step.
 #.
 Edit the **new** files and port all the customizations from the previous version.

 Enterprise Edition
 ------------------

-If you have modified configuration files lets's use onecfg to automate the configuration file upgrades.
+If you have modified configuration files, let's use onecfg to automate the configuration file upgrades.

-Before upgrading OpenNebula, you need to ensure that configuration state is clean without any pending migrations from past or outdated configurations.
+Before upgrading OpenNebula, you need to ensure that the configuration state is clean without any pending migrations from past or outdated configurations.
 Run ``onecfg status`` to check the configuration state.

-Clean state might look like:
+A clean state might look like this:

     .. prompt:: bash # auto